1031-Systems/1031_Delivery/docs/Help.md

 A few specialized tools for aiding in the generation of control channels have been implemented within Hauntimator, as well as some still on the drawing board.
-Implemented tools, generally introduced elsewhere in this document, include random and amplitude-based control point generation and inversion of control channels while planned tools include text-to-phoneme-to-control point tools.
+Implemented tools, generally introduced elsewhere in this document, include random and amplitude-based control point generation and inversion of control channels as well as audio-to-phoneme-to-control point tools.

 Random control points may be useful for motions that are not particularly coupled to the